wjdalsdk70/CareMinder/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
-Feel free to use, modify, and distribute the code according to the terms of the license.
+Feel free to use, modify, and distribute the code according to the terms of the license.# CareMinder